ameyakarnad/HowAmericaFlies/readme.md

 -   The above plot presents information on the volume of departing flights that get delayed in JFK in the holiday season (last 11 days in the month of December).
 -   Major observation from the above graph is that there are delays invariably on all the days between 21st and 31st Decemeber.
--   Most delays occured on 22nd and 23rd of december consistently in all 5 years, while it uniformly drops a little on 25th.
+-   Most delays occured on 22nd and 23rd of december consistently in all 5 years, while it uniformly drops a little on 25th (Possibly because of less flights/ passengers on Christmas.
 -   Surprisingly, breaking the trend, the volume of delays in 2017 on the 30th of December has been very high.

 ### Figure 4.3.2.2 : Ridgeline Plot ( Time of Delay )